iturovsky/iturovsky.github.io/_posts/Installing MS Exchange Server 2016 with Ansible.md

 ```

 ### Prerequsites installation
-Per [Exchange Server prerequisites](https://docs.microsoft.com/en-us/Exchange/plan-and-deploy/prerequisites?view=exchserver-2016#exchange-2016-prerequisites-for-preparing-active-directory) we nned to install the folowing components on the domain controller:
+Per [Exchange Server prerequisites](https://docs.microsoft.com/en-us/Exchange/plan-and-deploy/prerequisites?view=exchserver-2016#exchange-2016-prerequisites-for-preparing-active-directory) we need to install the folowing components on the domain controller:
 - .NET Framework 4.7.1
 - Visual C++ Redistributable Packages for Visual Studio 2013
 - RSAT-ADDS

 ####Installing .Net Framework
-The problem with .Net installation is that it is not ordinary msi package which instllation state, version and productid can be easily checked in registry (or in Add/Remove programs applet in Control Panel) and thus we can't just use win_package module to install it.
+The problem with .Net installation is that it is not ordinary msi package which installation state, version and productid can be easily checked in registry (or in Add/Remove programs applet in Control Panel) and thus we can't just use _winpackage_ module to install it.
 First, we need to determine which version of Framework is already installed.

-Per [How to: Determine which .NET Framework versions are installed](https://docs.microsoft.com/en-us/dotnet/framework/migration-guide/how-to-determine-which-versions-are-installed) we need to check the registry value _Release_ under _HKEYLOCALMACHINE\SOFTWARE\Microsoft\NET Framework Setup\NDP\v4\Full_
+Per [How to: Determine which .NET Framework versions are installed](https://docs.microsoft.com/en-us/dotnet/framework/migration-guide/how-to-determine-which-versions-are-installed) we can check the registry value _Release_ under _HKEYLOCALMACHINE\SOFTWARE\Microsoft\NET Framework Setup\NDP\v4\Full_
 Luckely, Ansible has module [win_reg_stat](https://docs.ansible.com/ansible/latest/modules/win_reg_stat_module.html) created exactly for this purpose so we add the following task in our playbook:
 ```yml
   - name: Check .Net version